YC-Goh/YC-Goh.github.io/README.md

 Senior research assistant, the Centre for Research in Child Development, National Institute of Education Singapore.

 Data processing, exploratory and inferential data analysis.
+Also trained in applied Econometrics.

 Aspiring Data Analyst.

-Data science-trained (professional certificate from the [Institute of Data (Singapore Branch)](https://www.institutedata.com/sg/)).

 ##  What

-This is my personal website where I intend to upload personal hobby outputs.
+This is my personal website where I intend to upload pet projects.